 As well as dog parks, there’s plenty of dog-friendly walks available for you to do with your pooch in Townsville, although most of them require your dog to remain on leash.

 As I mentioned above, on-leash dogs are permitted on the walking tracks at the Castle Hill Reserve, including the popular Goat Track.
-Keep in mind that there are plenty of steps on this steep climb!
+Keep in mind that there are a lot of steps on this steep climb!
 An easier stroll nearby is on the level footpaths along the Strand.

 Another longer walking option in Townsville is the Ross River Parkway.
 Along the majority of both sides of the river leading from the city centre to Thuringowa are cycle-pedestrian paths, with on-leash dogs welcome to join you.
 The parkway also passes some of the off-leash dog parks in the city, such as Rossiter Park.